 Granger also asserts that the same method is not applicable in the case of iOS devices, and the algorithm is not yet known.

 Thus, I decided to examine whatsapp for iPhone and how it generates the password.
-Well, the principle is the same, but this time the MD5 hash is calculated using the mac address of WiFi interface (en0) taken twice because Apple does not allow third-party applications to access IMEI number.
+Well, the principle is the same, but this time the MD5 hash is calculated using the mac address of WiFi interface (en0) taken twice because Apple does not allows third-party applications to access IMEI number.

 Using the notation of Granger